stadium-software/repeater-datagrid/README.md

 ![](images/RepeaterColumns.png)

 ### Paging Container
+To enable paging a specific set of controls with specific classnames is required as described below

 1. Drag a *Container* control below the *Grid* control, but inside the main container
 2. Give it a suitable name (e.g. PagingContainer)
 3. Add the class "paging" to the *Container* classes property (it must be this exact class!)